Champei/code-2.0/README.md

 <details>
 <summary><strong>I am a complete beginner.
 Where should I start?</strong></summary>
-Start with [TechSoC-25](https://github.com/YashBhamare123/TechSoC-25) for environment setup and basic concepts.
+Start with TechSoC-25 (linked above) for environment setup and basic concepts.
 Then proceed to Competitive Programming in this repository.
 </details>

 <details>
 <summary><strong>Which programming language should I use?</strong></summary>
-Python and C++ are recommended for CP and interviews.
-However, any programming language may be used.
+C++ is recommended for CP and interviews.
+However, any programming language may be used depending on domain.
 The emphasis is on problem-solving rather than syntax.
 </details>

 <details>